-If no such body as described above is in place and available at the time of the appeal, the decision may be appealed to CAS in accordance with the applicable procedural rules.
+If no such body as described above is in place and available at the time of the appeal, the decision may be appealed to the CAS appeals division in accordance with the applicable procedural rules.

-DC 13.2.3 Persons Entitled to Appeal
+DCArt.
+13.2.3 Persons Entitled to Appeal

-DC 13.2.3.1 Appeals Involving International-Level Athletes or International Competitions
+DCArt.
+13.2.3.1 Appeals Involving International-Level Athletes or International Competitions

-In cases under DC 13.2.1, the following parties shall have the right to appeal to CAS: (a) the Athlete or other Person who is the subject of the decision being appealed; (b) the other party to the case in which the decision was rendered; (c) FINA; (d) the National Anti-Doping Organisation of the Person's country of residence or countries where the Person is a national or license holder; (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games; and (f) WADA.
+In cases under DCArt.
+13.2.1, the following parties shall have the right to appeal to the CAS appeals division: (a) the Athlete or other Person who is the subject of the decision being appealed; (b) the other party to the case in which the decision was rendered; (c) FINAWorld Aquatics; (d) the National Anti-Doping Organisation of the Person's country of residence or countries where the Person is a national or license holder; (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games; and (f) WADA.

-DC 13.2.3.2 Appeals Involving Other Athletes or Other Persons parties having the right to appeal to the national-level appeal body shall be as provided in the National Anti-Doping Organisation's or other national rules but, at a minimum, shall include the following parties: (a) the Athlete or other Person who is the subject of the decision being appealed; (b) the other party to the case in which the decision was rendered; (c) FINA; (d) the National Anti-Doping Organisation of the Person's country of residence or countries where the Person is a national or license holder; (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games including decisions affecting eligibility for the Olympic Games or Paralympic Games; and (f) WADA.
+DCArt.
+13.2.3.2 Appeals Involving Other Athletes or Other Persons

+In cases under DCArt.
+13.2.2, and without prejudice to WADA's and FINA's World Aquatics' right to appeal directly to the CAS appeals division in accordance with DCArt.
+13.1.3 and DCArt.
+13.1.4, the parties having the right to appeal to the national-level appeal body shall be as provided in the National Anti-Doping Organisation's or other national rules but, at a minimum, shall include the following parties: (a) the Athlete or other Person who is the subject of the decision being appealed; (b) the other party to the case in which the decision was rendered; (c) FINAWorld Aquatics; (d) the National Anti-Doping Organisation of the Person's country of residence or countries where the Person is a national or license holder; (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games including decisions affecting eligibility for the Olympic Games or Paralympic Games; and (f) WADA.